iinaa-eimrit/Finance-Data-Processing-and-Access-Control-Backend/README.md

-  auth/        login, JWT strategy, auth endpoints users/       user management endpoints and service logic records/     record CRUD, filtering, pagination dashboard/   analytics and reporting endpoints common/      guards, decorators, filters, shared types prisma/      Nest wrapper around PrismaClient
+  auth/        login, JWT strategy, auth endpoints users/       user management endpoints and service logic records/     record CRUD, filtering, pagination dashboard/   Pre-calculated aggregations for frontend analytics. common/      Shared guards, decorators, exception filters, and types. prisma/      Nest wrapper around PrismaClient
 ```

-## API Design Highlights
+## Engineering Decisions & Highlights

-- Money is stored as integer cents, not floats, so totals stay exact.
+- Integer-based Currency: To avoid floating-point precision issues, all monetary values are validated, sent, and stored strictly as integer cents (e.g., $150.50 is 15050).

-- Guards are used instead of scattered inline checks so access rules stay visible in controllers.
+- Decoupled Authorization: Instead of inline if/else role checks inside controllers, routing is protected by custom NestJS Guards (JwtAuthGuard, ActiveUserGuard, RolesGuard).
+Access rules stay visible at the controller level.
-- Multi-step writes use Prisma transactions where partial updates would be risky.
-- DTOs validate both request bodies and query params before service logic runs.
-- Dashboard endpoints read from the same record store used by CRUD endpoints, so reporting stays tied to the real data.

-## Assumptions

-- This runs as a single backend service with one shared SQLite database.
-- Role names are fixed to `ADMIN`, `ANALYST`, and `VIEWER`.
-- Only active users can access protected routes.
-- Dashboard numbers are calculated directly from stored financial records.
-- All money values are sent and stored in cents.
+- Strict Validation: The app uses class-validator via a global ValidationPipe with whitelist: true.
+It automatically strips out undefined fields from request bodies to prevent mass-assignment vulnerabilities, and specifically validates unsupported sort fields or invalid filter ranges.

+- Soft Deletes & Endpoint Separation: Users are deactivated via an isActive flag rather than hard-deleted to prevent orphaning financial records.
+Changing a user's status (/users/:id/status) is a separate endpoint from general profile updates (/users/:id) to prevent accidental deactivations.
+I also implemented logic to prevent disabling the last active admin.

+- Global Error Handling: A custom GlobalExceptionFilter ensures that all errors return in a consistent, predictable JSON format across the entire API.

-## Trade-offs and Decisions
+## Assumptions & Trade-offs

-- SQLite keeps setup simple and makes the project easy to run locally.
-For a multi-instance deployment, I would move to PostgreSQL.
+- SQLite vs. Postgres: I used SQLite so the reviewer can run the app immediately without spinning up a database container.
+For a multi-instance production deployment, I would swap this to PostgreSQL to handle concurrency.

+- Real-time Analytics: Dashboard analytics are computed on read using Prisma's groupBy and _sum.
+This keeps the write-path simple and ensures reporting stays tied to real data.
+For a massive dataset, this would likely need to be moved to a pre-aggregation step or a Redis cache.

-- Authentication is access-token only.
-There is no refresh-token flow yet, which keeps the auth path simpler but leaves token lifecycle basic.
+- Auth Scope: Authentication is currently access-token only.
+I skipped building a refresh-token flow to keep the scope of the assessment focused on RBAC and business logic, which leaves the token lifecycle basic.

-- Dashboard analytics are computed on read.
-That keeps writes simple, but a larger dataset would likely need pre-aggregation.
-- Role and record-type values are stored as strings in the schema.
-That made iteration faster, but enums would be a sensible next tightening step.
+- Enums: Role and record-type values are stored as strings in the schema.
+This made iteration faster for the assessment, but migrating them to native Prisma enums would be a sensible next step.

+- Single Currency: I assumed a single base currency for all records.

 ## Future Improvements
+Given more time, I would add:

-- Add refresh tokens and token revocation
+- Refresh tokens and token revocation.
-- Add automated tests for auth, RBAC, and filter edge cases
+- Automated tests (Jest) for auth, RBAC, and filter edge cases.
-- Add audit logs for user changes and record edits
+- Audit logs for tracking user changes and record edits.
-- Move role and record-type values to Prisma enums
-- Add rate limiting and request logging for production use
+- Rate limiting (@nestjs/throttler) and request logging for production use.